 About the data

 The latest GVA data for Somerset contained in the chart above are the most recent available as provided by the ONS regional gross value added dataset.
-Due to statistical reporting lags for local granular level data, this dataset only runs to 2019, thereby excluding the effects of the economic downturn precipitated by the COVID-19 pandemic.
+Due to statistical reporting lags for local granular level data, this dataset only runs to 2020, thereby showing the start of the effects of the economic downturn by the COVID-19 pandemic.

 Despite this lack of ‘hard’ data, economic modelling forecasts Somerset’s GVA to shrink significantly in 2020, particularly in Q2, before rebounding again in 2021 to just below pre-crisis levels.

 For estimates of national GDP impact, please consult the UK GDP page.

 For consideration of local labour market impacts at the Somerset level, please consult the Somerset COVID-19 Bulletin.